jolman009/literati-library/legal/data-protection-impact-assessment.md

 ### 7.1 Transfer Mechanisms

-Literati may transfer data internationally depending on hosting configuration:
+ShelfQuest may transfer data internationally depending on hosting configuration:

 | Transfer | From | To | Mechanism | Status |
 |----------|------|-----|-----------|--------|